British war crimes: Hola massacre

 The Hola massacre was an incident at a detention camp in Hola, Kenya.
 By January 1959 the camp had a population of 506 detainees of whom 127 were held in a secluded "closed camp".
 This more remote camp near Garissa, eastern Kenya, was reserved for the most uncooperative of the detainees.
 They often refused, even when threats of force were made, to join in the colonial "rehabilitation process" or perform manual labour or obey colonial orders.
 The camp commandant outlined a plan that would force 88 of the detainees to bend to work.
 On 3 March 1959, the camp commandant put this plan into action – as a result, 11 detainees were clubbed to death by guards.
 All of the surviving detainees sustained serious permanent injuries.
 The British government accepts that the colonial administration tortured detainees, but denies liability.

+Kiruara massacre

+The Kiruara Massacre occurred on the 23 November 1952.
+British security forces were called to a crowd of Kikuyu who had gathered to hear the prophecies of a man who claimed to have seen a vision foreshadowing the end of colonial rule.
+After the crowd failed to disperse, the authorities opened fire with Sten guns.
+While the official death toll for the massacre stood at fifteen, it has been claimed that the death toll may have been as high as four hundred.